Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 # How it works

 The 20MB catalog.csv contains data on 119,617 stars.
-Use Blender 2.79, hipparcos.blend, and https://www.youtube.com/watch?v=C3u2Gkdgxfw to learn how to read and display catalog.csv in another complimentary environment.
+Use Blender, hipparcos.blend, and https://www.youtube.com/watch?v=C3u2Gkdgxfw to learn how to read and display catalog.csv in another complimentary environment.
 We want to extract the HID, ProperName, and X, Y, and Z positions of the stars in Playgrounds.

 Fragment of code of how to display the first ASCII line in catalog.csv.